SoftwareHeritage/swh-docs/docs/deposit/explanations/deposit.rst

 **This mechanism is the deposit.**

-The result of this action is a `SWHID`_ that can be used to uniquely and persistently identify that very piece of source code.
+The result of this action is a :ref:`SWHID <persistent-identifiers>` that can be used to uniquely and persistently identify that very piece of source code.

 This unique identifier can then be used to reference the source code (e.g. in a scientific paper) and retrieve it using the features of the SWH Archive platform.